arklumpus/TreeViewer/Readme.md

 ### Windows

 Dowload [`TreeViewer-Win-x64.msi`](https://github.com/arklumpus/TreeViewer/releases/latest/download/TreeViewer-Win-x64.msi) and double-click it.
-The installer will guide you through the process, and will do three main things:
+The installer will guide you through the process, and will do four main things:

 1. Copy the program files (by default in C:\Program Files).
 2. Delete any settings/downloaded modules from previous versions of TreeVIewer.